ARRTOC: Adversarially Robust Real-Time Optimization and Control: Background and Methodology

-If the current iterate, $\mathbf{x}^k$, has neighbours (as defined by equation (\ref{eq:unconstrained_neighbourhood_set})), in the constraint history set, $\mathcal{C}^k$, then it is infeasible under perturbations.
+If the current iterate, $\mathbf{x}^k$, has neighbours in the constraint history set, $\mathcal{C}^k$, then it is infeasible under perturbations.
 This is equivalent to the scenario depicted in Figure \ref{fig:constraint_vio}.
-Therefore, we want to find a direction, $\mathbf{d}_{\text{feas}}$ which moves in the opposite direction from all of the constraint violating neighbours and a step-size $\rho_{\text{feas}}$ which places these neighbours, at the minimum, on the boundary of the new neighbourhood.
+Therefore, we want to find a direction, $\mathbf{d}_{\text{feas}}$, which moves in the opposite direction from all of the constraint violating neighbours and a step-size, $\rho_{\text{feas}}$, which places these neighbours, at the minimum, on the boundary of the new neighbourhood.

-Once again, readers should note the resemblance of this problem to that of section \ref{unconstrained:step_2} of finding a robust local move.
-However, instead of worst-cost neighbours, we consider constraint-violating neighbours in this case, otherwise the problem is identical.
-Consequently, we repurpose the approach adopted in section \ref{unconstrained:step_2}.

-Specifically, the feasible descent direction is found by solving a similar SOCP as detailed in section \ref{unconstrained:step_2}:
+Once again, readers should note the resemblance of this problem to that of section \ref{constrained:step_3a} of finding a robust local move if feasible under perturbations.
+However, in this case, instead of worst-cost neighbours, we consider constraint-violating neighbours, otherwise the problem is identical.
+Consequently, we repurpose the approach adopted in section \ref{constrained:step_3a}.
+Specifically, the feasible descent direction is found by solving a similar SOCP:

 As depicted in Figure \ref{fig:constraint_vio}, the optimal feasible descent direction, $\mathbf{d}_{\text{feas}}^*$, creates the largest angle with all of the implementation errors which lead to constraint violations (i.e. $\mathbf{x}_i - \mathbf{x}^k, \forall \mathbf{x}_i \in \mathcal{C}^k$).